This post may contain affiliate links. Please read our disclosure.

 I like to place it over the sensor and then remove one section, push it down on the skin to make sure it sticks, and then work my way around to the other sections.
 Works like a charm and I haven’t had to discard a single patch yet from having it adhere to itself.

 This method also means that I can apply it with one hand, without help.
-So I can keep wearing my sensor on my arm without having to ask my husband for help every time I want to change a patch.
+So I can wear my sensor on my arm without having to ask my husband for help every time I want to change a patch.

-You can see how I put on the Skin Grip in this video:
+You can see how I put the Skin Grip on a Dexcom G6 in this video:

 Patch Affordability

-Let’s face it, living with diabetes isn’t fun and it’s very expensive in most countries, so CGM patches are not really something I can spend a ton of money on.
+Let’s face it, living with diabetes is very expensive in most countries, so CGM patches are not really something I can spend a ton of money on.

-I’ve tried other patches with intricate designs, and they are fun, but I don’t want to spend $3-4 per patch.
-But of course, that’s a preference.
+I’ve tried other patches with intricate designs, and they are fun, but I don’t want to spend $3-4 per patch on a regular basis.

 Christel exercising with her Skin Grip on the arm